locborgtus/xcountry-roadtrip-2023/docs/README.md

 **An EV made it possible to camp in the car for nearly the entire trip, with no hotel stays.** My son and I slept in the car for almost 11,000 miles.
 We only stayed in a hotel after picking up my wife and daughter in the last leg in Seattle, with about 1,500 miles remaining on the trip.
 Even then, we managed to fit the 4 of us for a night of EV camping (albeit not comfortably).
 With EV camping, we eliminated hotel costs and reduced our travel budget by 60% from $300 to $125 per day.

 **The biggest problem with EV camping is identifying good locations.** Using PlugShare, we can usually find free, public L2 chargers to camp overnight.
 However, the location quality is hit and miss.
 We’ve had good luck with parks and libraries.
 But some areas have poor public EV charging infrastructure (looking at you, Ottawa and Montana).
 With an overnight L2 charger, we wake up with 70% - 100% charge running Camp Mode all night.
-We estimate that camping at a free public L2 charger saves us $20 per day in charging costs and 30 minutes to visit a charger.
+By camping at a free public L2 charger, we save about $20 - $25 per day in charging costs and 30 minutes to visit a charger.

 | ![bucees supercharger](assets/images/bucees_supercharger.png) |
 |:--:|
 | *Buc'ees rank in the middle on our 20+ criteria rating system* |

-**We developed a ranking process using 20+ criteria to rate an EV camping location.** We would browse PlugShare and rank the location for EV camping.
+**We developed a ranking process using 20+ criteria to rate an EV camping location.** We browse PlugShare and rank the locations for EV camping.
 These criteria include critical things like working chargers and security, to creature-comfort things like trash cans, restrooms, and benches.
 The general conclusion: the EV charging infrastructure is mature enough to ensure drivers won’t be stranded, but there are still not enough chargers with basic amenities (For those familiar with Buc'ees, they rank in the middle).
 In terms of a good EV camping user experience, we are even further away.
 I would gladly pay $10+ for a great EV camp spot, and would pay even more for food, supplies, and other amenities if available.

 ## Travel: not just about the driving, but seeing the country in a different way